 His resume also lends further proof to his passion for the well-being of others.
-Nystrom has served 35 years the mental health In 1991, Nystrom founded Nystrom & Associates, Ltd.. as well as several other mental health related divisions, which now has over emplovees clinical 750 and The Brainerd/Baxter clinic was added in the mid-1990's moving to its new location in the Baxter medical campus in 2014.
+Nystrom has served 35 years mental health field.
+In 1991, Nystrom founded Nystrom & Associates, Ltd.. well as several other mental health related divisions, which now has over 750 employees and clinical interns.
+The Brainerd/Baxter clinic was added in the mid-1990's moving to its new location in the Baxter medical campus in 2014.